hervelao/bakery-products/models/train/template/about.md

 `Makefile` allows you to launch several tasks (listed below) in order to setup your local environment and train or predict locally or on gcp

-`setup.py` stores the project variables is used by gcp in order to setup the gcp environement
+`setup.py` stores the project variables used by gcp in order to setup the gcp environement

-`req.py` is used by the `pip_install_reqs` task in order to extract `REQUIRED_PACKAGES` from `Model/conf.py` (using a single files limits the risk that the environment is not the same locally and on gcp)
+`req.py` is used by the `pip_install_reqs` task in order to extract `REQUIRED_PACKAGES` from `Model/conf.py` (using a single file limits the risk that the environment is not the same locally and on gcp)

 # tasks